 Stir in the chocolate chips or sprinkle them over the top of the batter before baking.

 Pour the espresso cake batter into a prepared bundt pan.
 I have this really old one.
 Does anyone recognize the lovely avocado green?
 I like to spray the pan with non-stick spray, even though it is non-stick, to help it easily release the cake from the pan.

-Bake the cake according to package directions.
+Bake the cake according to the package directions.
 Insert a toothpick into the center of the cake.
 If it is clean, the cake is ready.
 Set the cake pan on a wire pan to cool.

 For the chocolate frosting